 Since November 2007, the limits have been raised each month and now stand at limit of \$400 billion for the month of September.
 In the last week of September alone, banks utilized these auction facilities for a record amount of \$148 billion.
 Most recently, as of October 6, 2008, the Federal Reserve has increased this monthly facility to a whopping \$900 billion.
 Of course it was only the banking cartel that was able to access this money (combination of dollars and U.S. Treasuries).
-As collateral for these loans, banks have pledged "investment-grade" securities.
-In reality, this collateral is comprised of toxic assets.
+As collateral for these loans, banks pledge "investment-grade" securities.

 Early on these "investment-grade securities were restricted to mortgage-related (i.e. MBS).
-However, over the past two months, the Federal Reserve has opened this collateral to include all "investment-grade securities."
+However, over the past two months, the Federal Reserve has opened this collateral to include all "investment-grade securities.
 As we know from the recent past, what is investment-grade today can easily become junk tomorrow.
 This is especially true considering the fraudulent activities that have been uncovered regarding the credit rating agencies.
-This too is an issue that should be addressed by the SEC although I will not delve into matter in this report.
+This too is an issue that should be addressed by the SEC although I will not delve into it in this report.

 In total, the Federal Reserve and U.S. Treasury have loaned the banking cartel nearly \$2 trillion through these auctions.
 This does not count the other emergency funds from the Fed such as the recent \$2 trillion to money markets and \$600 billion to the credit default swaps market and other emergency liquidity measures.

-Finally, this amount doesn't include the sums allocated for the bailouts of Bear Stearns (BSC), AIG, Fannie Mae (FNM) and Freddie Mac (FRE).

-Moreover, I would like to note that the Fed also lent JPM \$168 billion to be allocated to Lehman Brothers (LEH); one portion just prior to its bankruptcy filing and the other on the same day WM was seized by the OTS.

-To date, only some of this has been returned to the Fed.
+Finally, this amount doesn't include the sums allocated for the bailouts of BSC, AIG, FNM, and FRE.
+I would like to note that the Fed also lent JPM \$168 billion to be allocated to LEH, one portion just prior to its bankruptcy filing and the other on the same day WM was seized by the OTS.
+At least some of this has been returned to the Fed.

-When it's all said and done there will only be the Big 5 (i.e. the banking cartel) left standing, with much of America's 8500 banks failed and bought up by this cartel using taxpayer money.

-For now, let's forget about the \$5 trillion-plus in bailout and other money that has been pumped into the banking system by the Fed and U.S. Treasury.
+When it's all said and done there will only be the big 5 banking cartel standing, with much of America's 8500 banks failed and bought up by this cartel using taxpayer money.
+For now, let's forget about the \$5 trillion plus in bailout and other money that has been pumped into the banking system by the Fed and U.S. Treasury.
 For now, let's forget about all of the bailouts that have been disguised as buyouts.

-Now let's look at the details of what will go down as the biggest heist in U.S. banking history to date - the theft of WM by JPM via the Federal Reserve, the U.S. Treasury and the FDIC.
+Now let's look at the details of what will go down as the biggest heist in U.S. banking history to date.